 Free pattern drafting of a straight skirt

-An experienced tailor teaches you to draft the pattern of the straight skirt.
+An experienced tailor will show you how to draft the pattern of the straight skirt.
 This free method is used to draft any size patterns of skirts.

 Rolled Hem Presser Foot Tutorial

-Using the rolled hem presser foot is the simple way how to hem thin fabrics.
+Using the rolled hem presser foot you can hem thin fabrics.
 The tutorial has 10 photos with pro comments.

 Bobbin Case Device and Troubleshooting